Sinity/intercept-bounce/README.md

 > * `--stats-json`:
 >   * Output statistics (on exit and periodic dumps) in JSON format to stderr instead of the default human-readable format.
 > * `--verbose`:
->   * Enable verbose logging, including internal state, thread startup/shutdown messages, and detailed debug information.
+>   * Enable verbose logging (internal state, thread startup/shutdown messages, and detailed debug information).
 > * `--ring-buffer-size <SIZE>`:
 >   * Size of the ring buffer for storing recently passed events (for debugging).
-Set to 0 to disable.
+>   * Set to 0 to disable the buffer and its overhead.
 (Default: 0).
->   * Note: The buffer has a fixed internal capacity (currently 64); this flag controls how much of it is actively used.
 > * `-h, --help`: Print help information.
 > * `-V, --version`: Print version information.